Random cliques in random graphs and sharp thresholds for $F$-factors: Preliminaries

-since none of the $F_i$ is equal to $F$.
-This gives $n(C^+)\ge r$, with equality only if equality holds throughout \eqref{bd}.
-But then (in the equality case) all $s_i$ must be equal to $r-1$, so any two $F_i$ overlap within $F$ in at least $r-2\ge 2$ vertices, so the first inequality is strict.
+with equality only if equality holds throughout \eqref{bd} and $t=2$.
+But then (in the equality case) all $s_i$ must be equal to $r-1$, so any two $F_i$ overlap within $F$ in at least $r-2\ge 2=t$ vertices, so the first inequality in \eqref{bd} is strict.
 Hence $n(C^+)\ge r+1$, so $n(C)=n(C^+)-(r-1)\ge 2$, as required. \end{proof}

-\begin{remark} The conclusion of Lemma~\ref{l2} does not hold for $r=3$.
+\begin{remark} The conclusion of Lemma~\ref{l2} does not hold when $r=3$ and $t=2$.
 Following through the proof, the condition $r\ge 4$ was only used in the second-last sentence.
-Thus we see that for $r=3$ there is a single exceptional configuration: three triangles with each pair meeting in a (distinct) vertex; we later refer to this as a `clean $3$-cycle'. \end{remark}
+Thus we see that for $r=3$, $t=2$ there is a single exceptional configuration: three triples with each pair meeting in a (distinct) vertex; we later refer to this as a `clean $3$-cycle'; see the first diagram in Figure~\ref{fig_cycles}. \end{remark}